RohitKonge/PDF-Version-of-any-Book/README.md

 # PDF-Version-of-any-Book

-Download any book in the pdf form
+Download any book in the PDF format.

+If there is NO PDF available then it will search for the Book in the EPUB format and then CONVERT it to PDF and then Download the Book.

 To Test it: